ivinayakg/mockbee-quiz-template/README.md

 # Documentation for Quiz App
-This template is especially created with keeping in mind that people who are q=making a quiz app can ahve a temproroy running API without thinking about backend development.
+This template is especially created with keeping in mind that people who are making a quiz app can have a temporary running API without thinking about backend development.

 ### Note for fellow neog students
 (if not then skip this, not relevant for you)